worldforge/cyphesis/README.md

 Cyphesis is the server for the [WorldForge](http://worldforge.org/ "The main Worldforge site") system.

+It provides a complete solution for running an MMORPG server.
+Amongst its features are

+* Fully scriptable through Python
+* Live reload of both rules and world entitites; edit your world without having to shut down or reload
+* Complete 3d physics simulation
+* Complex AI system, using Behavorial Trees and Python scripts
+* Out-of-process AI, allowing for distributed AI clients
+* Persistance through either SQLite or PostgreSQL
+* Powerful built in rules for visibility and containment of entities
+* Emergent gameplay through multiple simple systems interacting
+* Quick and powerful procedural terrain generation

 ## Installation

 The easiest way to build the server is to use the [Hammer](http://wiki.worldforge.org/wiki/Hammer_Script "The Hammer script") tool.